adamhalasz/nodewebmodules/README.md

 ## TODO

-* Create scaffold apps using each web module.
+* Create todo apps using each web module.

 ## About the author